In Short

 You may have recently launched your startup, or you may be considering launching a new business or product.
-If so, you may be wondering why trade marks are important, and whether you should register one for your business.
+If so, you might wonder why trade marks are important, and whether you should register one for your business.
 This article will explore five key reasons why trade marks are important to any new (or existing) business.

 1. Identity as an Asset